+The rising hatred against LGBTIQ+ people being witnessed in Europe today is the result of sustained and often well-organized attacks on their human rights.
 The European Parliament has also expressed concern about disinformation campaigns about LGBTIQ+ people in the EU and foreign influence.
 These campaigns use narratives such as negative othering, opposing a 'gender ideology', 'heteroactivism', restoring a 'natural' order, 'colonialism' and child safety to spread misinformation and propaganda about LGBTIQ+ persons and rights2.